hanrick2000/blog/programming/draft/Google Suggestions.md

+#### Google Photos
+- Create a slideshow from search result
+- Create live album that must contain all of the people

 ### Gmail
 <!-- - Easier to create calendar event -->
 - Detect deadline in mail, offer to create event or remainder automatically
-  - Privacy: default off, user can opt in
+  - Privacy: turned off by default, user can opt in.

 ### Calendar
 - Desktop notification only works when have calendar open in browser